Maximum Sum-Rank Distance Codes over Finite Chain Rings: Skew Polynomials on Finite Chain Rings

 \begin{lemma} [\textbf{\cite{lam, lam-leroy}}] If $ \overline{a}_1, \overline{a}_2, \ldots, \overline{a}_\ell \in \mathbb{F}_{q^m}^* $ are pair-wise non-conjugate (with respect to $ \overline{\sigma} $) and $ F \in \mathbb{F}_{q^m}[x;\overline{\sigma}] $ is not zero, then

 \end{lemma}

-We now extend this result to the finite chain rings $ R \subseteq S $.
+We now extend this result to the finite chain rings $ R \subseteq S $ (we will give a different extension in Lemma \ref{lemma degree bound with rank}).
 To this end, we define the \textit{free rank} of an $ R $-module $ M $ as the maximum size of an $ R $-linearly independent subset of $ M $.
 We will denote it by $ \frk_R(M) $.

 \begin{theorem} Let $ a_1, a_2, \ldots, a_\ell \in S^* $ be such that $ a_i - a_j^\beta \in S^* $, for all $ \beta \in S^* $, and for $ 1 \leq i < j \leq \ell $.
 For any non-zero monic $ F \in S[x;\sigma] $, we have